Professionalization and institutionalization of history

-Professionalization and institutionalization of history is a term used in historiography to describe the process of professionalization of the historical discipline with historians becoming professionals through process of special education, and genesis of historical institutions they founded.
+Professionalization and institutionalization of history is a term used in historiography to describe the process of professionalization of the historical discipline with historians becoming professionals through the process of special education and the genesis of historical institutions they founded.

 Professionalization of history

 During the process of the professionalization of history, being a historian became not only an occupation but a profession.
 Professionalization of history is the process of acquiring the following characteristics of profession for occupation of historian: